mlambert125/new-java-curriculum/content/springboot-1/_index.md

 - **Model:**  The model is the data that we want to return from our controller.
 This data is communicated through a model class, but is often loaded and populated from a database.
 - **View:**  The view is what we return to the client in the response body.
 It can be a simple string, HTML, or JSON, or an HTML page created using a template engine.
+For our purposes, the view is the JSON that we return from our controller.
 - **Controller:**  The controller is a class that handles HTTP requests and responses.
 It is responsible for processing the request, performing any necessary business logic, and returning a response to the client.